 These often are the first marketing cuts during slow economic periods.

 Many executives believe that if customers aren’t currently in the mindset to spend, it’s better to reduce the outbound marketing used to acquire them until the storm passes.
-This is an effective cost-saving measure during a downturn, but the cuts reduce the number of prospects seeking out your brand and going to your website.
+This is an effective cost-saving measure when economic growth slows, but the cuts reduce the number of prospects seeking out your brand and going to your website.

 Since there are fewer visitors to your site, each one increases in value.
 Simple maths says you need to convert more of these customers to make up for the drop you’re experiencing in overall site visits.
 Personalisation will help you improve your site’s overall conversion rate and overcome the traffic drop by giving those users more reason to come back.